Hussain2305/South-African-Macroeconomic-Data-Analysis/README.md

 1. Clone or download this repository.
 2. Install required Python packages (Pandas, Plotly, Matplotlib, Seaborn).
 3. Open the Jupyter Notebook and run all cells to reproduce the analysis and interactive plots.
+4. Plots are uploaded seperately as they are live plots